Marty Howe

 Marty Gordon Howe (born February 18, 1954) is a Canadian-American former professional ice hockey defenseman.
-Howe was drafted in the third round, 51st overall in the 1974 NHL Entry Draft by the Montreal Canadiens.
+Howe was drafted in the third round, 51st overall in the 1974 NHL entry draft by the Montreal Canadiens.
+He elected to play for the Houston Aeros of the World Hockey Association (WHA) in 1973, where he played with his father and brother for four seasons.
 From 2001 to 2006, he was an assistant coach for the Chicago Wolves of the AHL.
 He is the son of Colleen and Gordie Howe, older brother of Mark Howe, and nephew of Vic Howe.
 Howe now lives with his wife Mary in Glastonbury, Connecticut.

 Playing career

 As a youth, Howe played in the 1965 and 1966 Quebec International Pee-Wee Hockey Tournaments along with his brother Mark, on the Detroit Roostertail minor ice hockey team.
 He started his junior career with the Toronto Marlboros of the OHA (now the OHL).
 In 1973, he chose to join his father Gordie and brother Mark to play with the Houston Aeros of the World Hockey Association (WHA).
 Even though he was drafted by the Canadiens in 1974, he did not play in the National Hockey League (NHL) until 1979, when the WHA joined the NHL.